Many houses in the Icelandic town of Grindavik were engulfed in flames after being surrounded by lava ( Video : Twitter/@bsteinbekk).

 The volcano erupted near the town of Grindavik in southwestern Iceland, about 40km from the capital Reykjavík.

-The eruption is currently affecting only the local area.
+The eruption is currently only affecting the local area.
 All roads leading to Grindavik have been closed.

 Location of the town of Grindavik (Graphic: BBC).